secretGeek/til/git/see_git_folder.md

 # See the .git folder (in a terminal)

-The .git folder is hidden by default.
+The ".git" folder is hidden by default.

 use: